Theories of Consciousness (tcc)

 What Deflationary Theories Reveal

-The deflationary theories — illusionism and strong AST — serve an important diagnostic function even for theorists who reject their conclusions.
+The deflationary theories serve an important diagnostic function even for theorists who reject their conclusions.
 They make explicit what is at stake in the foundational question: Is phenomenal experience real?

-Every other theory examined in this essay — IIT, GNW, RPT, predictive processing, moderate HOT, Orch OR, CEMI — takes the existence of phenomenal experience as given and seeks to explain it.
+Every other theory examined in this essay — IIT, GNW, RPT, predictive processing, moderate HOT, Orch OR, CEMI, and the consciousness-first frameworks examined in Section VI — takes the existence of phenomenal experience as given and seeks to explain it.
 The deflationary theories refuse this starting point.
-In doing so, they clarify that the existence of the explanandum is itself a substantive commitment — one that idealism shares with most of consciousness science but that is not universally held.
+In doing so, they clarify that the existence of the explanandum is itself a substantive commitment — one that consciousness science largely shares with consciousness-first metaphysics, but that is not universally held.

 VI.
 Theories That Relocate the Primitive

 A third category of theories does not fit neatly into either the constraint-identifying or the explanandum-denying camps.
-These theories modify what counts as fundamental in ways that bring them into the neighborhood of idealism — sometimes close enough that the boundary between positions becomes unclear.
+These theories modify what counts as fundamental in ways that bring them into the neighborhood of consciousness-first frameworks — sometimes close enough that the boundary between positions becomes unclear.

 Panpsychism